YiLi98317/UI_Training/README.md

 ## To-Do
 function + default method

-Create a new login page and add the login details with indexed db
+Create a new login page and add the login details(welcome) with indexed db